nharper/0-rtt-token-binding/draft-nharper-0-rtt-token-binding.md

 TokenBinding on a TLS 1.3 connection would use the exporter_secret to derive the EKM value.
 When 0-RTT data is assembled to be sent, the exporter_secret is not yet available.
-This design changes the definition of the TokenBinding.signature field to use the exporter with early_exporter_secret for 0-RTT data, as well as defines that exporter.
+This design changes the definition of the TokenBinding.signature field to use the exporter with early_exporter_secret for 0-RTT data.
 Since no negotiation for the connection can happen before the client sends this TokenBindingMessage in 0-RTT data, this document also describes how a client decides what TokenBindingMessage to send in 0-RTT data and how a server should interpret that message.

 If a client does not send any 0-RTT data, or if the server rejects the client’s 0-RTT data, then the client MUST use the 1-RTT exporter, as defined in